Pakistani intelligence community: Budget

 The Intelligence budgets are kept as secret; a little information is known in public.
 In 2012, politicians made unsuccessful efforts to introduce a bill for intelligence services financial funds accountable to the Parliament.
 It later was withdrawn as it reportedly did not have the concurrence of the special committee of the ruling PPP.

 In 2013, the Supreme Court ordered the government to submit the secret funds to public accounts utilized in the past to topple political governments.

 According to the reports and research, Prime Minister Zulfikar Ali Bhutto and the PPP spent more than ~$25.8 million on the intelligence services; other reports give vary figures.
-Between the fiscal year of 1988–90, the Prime Minister Benazir Bhutto and the PPP government spent more than ₨.400 million to buy loyalty of parliamentarians to defeat a no-confidence motion against it, to win elections in Azad Kashmir and to remove the provincial government in the then NWFP to install its chief minister.
+Between the fiscal year of 1988–90, Prime Minister Benazir Bhutto and the PPP government spent more than ₨.400 million to buy loyalty of parliamentarians to defeat a no-confidence motion against it, to win elections in Azad Kashmir and to remove the provincial government in the then NWFP to install its chief minister.